Sync Data

 Keep facts in sync

 To ensure authorization data remains in sync with application data, it's good practice to periodically refresh the facts in Oso Cloud.
-You can use Oso Sync to identify and report on data drift.
-Using the configuration file from the Initial Sync configuration, run:
+You can use Oso Sync to identify any data drift as well as synchronize your application data to the facts in Oso Cloud.

-oso-cloud experimental reconcile reconcile.yaml
+oso-cloud reconcile reconcile.yaml

-This retuns the diff over stdout.
 If 1000 or fewer facts have changed, Oso Sync returns the lists of facts to add or remove:

 { "type": "facts", "fact_types": [ { "fact_type": <Fact>, "add": [<Fact>, ...], "remove": [<Fact>, ...] } ]}